TheRealKaup/KTech/documentation/style.md

 # Preamble

-This document contains specifications for KTech's coding style.
+This document contains specifications for KTech's code.

 Table of Contents:
 - [Preamble](#preamble)